pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 **Challenge #5.1.D: Where did the time go?** ⸺ In the experiment above, the measurements are spaced almost exactly 100 ms apart.
 This might give you the impression that measuring and printing values takes no time at all.
-Actually, it only appears that way because 100ms is plenty of time to send a few numbers to your computer in the background without holding up your program.
+Actually, it only appears that way because 100 ms is plenty of time to send a few numbers to your computer in the background without holding up your program.
 If you print more text more quickly, you will see it start to impact the time.
 To see this, try reducing the wait time to 1 ms. Click the > icon